-Traffic tickets, speeding tickets, and other North Carolina traffic violations can be quite confusing.
+Traffic tickets, speeding tickets, reckless driving, and other North Carolina traffic violations can be quite confusing.
 As an experienced traffic ticket attorney in Salisbury NC, I have gotten hundreds of questions from my clients about their speeding tickets and traffic violations.
 Here are answers to five of the most frequently asked questions about North Carolina traffic violations and speeding tickets.

 This is by far the most common question about North Carolina traffic violations.
 The answer to this question is complex and depends on the nature of your speeding ticket or traffic violation.
 However visit our page on the NC point system to get an answer to your specific question.
 Please be advised that hiring a traffic ticket attorney can likely prevent points on your insurance and your North Carolina driver’s license.